nihadnassar/GooglePhotosToOneDrive/README.md

 <br>
 » Note down the access token & paste it in the google colab project when required
 <br><br>
-» Got to the below link & click open in colab.
-Click the play button in order & also follow the instruction stated in the colab
+» Go to the below link & click open in colab.
+Click the play button in order & also follow the instruction stated in the colab<br><br>
+https://github.com/nihadnassar/GooglePhotosToOneDrive/blob/main/Google_Photos_to_Cloud.ipynb
 <br><br>
-https://github.com/nihadnassar/GooglePhotosToOneDrive/blob/main/Google_Photos_to_Cloud.ipynb

 <br>
 <br>
 <br>⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⣀⣀⣤⣀⢠⡤⠤⠖⠒⠒⠒⠲⣆⠀⠀⠀⠀⣾⠋⠉⠉⠛⢷⠀⣴⠖⠒⠤⣄⠀⣀⡀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀